This article was updated on July 2, 2018, to reflect the updated MIPS categories and may differ from the original posting on Orthobuzz.

-MIPS—the Merit-based Incentive Payment System—is still a mystery to many orthopaedic surgeons.
-But it can have a big positive or negative impact on your practice.
+Even in 2018 MIPS—the Merit-based Incentive Payment System—is still a mystery to many orthopaedic surgeons, but it can have a big positive or negative impact on your practice.

-MIPS is a federal improvement-incentive program consisting of Quality, Resource Use, Clinical Practice Improvement, and Advancing Care components.
+MIPS is a federal improvement-incentive program consisting of Quality, Promoting Interoperability (PI) formerly known as Advancing Care Information, Improvement Activities (IA) and Cost components.
 To demonstrate excellent performance (and reap the associated rewards), physicians can choose the activities and measures that are most meaningful for their practice.
 Weights are assigned to each category based on a 1 to 100 point scale.
-In 2017, the transition year, weights are as follows: Quality-60 percent, Cost-0 percent, Improvement Activities-15 percent and Advancing Care Information-25 percent.
+In 2018, the weights are as follows: Quality- 50 percent, Cost-10 percent, Improvement Activities (IA)-15 percent and Promoting Interoperability (PI) -25 percent.

 I often hear a lot of grumbling from colleagues about their electronic health record (EHR) systems as one of the major causes of physician burnout.
 However, implementing the right technology will help you excel under this new reimbursement model.

-Here are 9 MIPS tips related to EHRs:
+Here are 9 MIPS tips related to EHRs for 2018:

 - Be sure that the EHR you select captures data being entered at the point of care and can enable this data to be used for multiple purposes.

 - Get a head start on the Promoting Interoperability (PI) category.

 - Earn bonus points via Public Health/Specialized Registry reporting as well as selecting Improvement Activities (IA) that are met using a certified EHR.

 - Make sure your EHR allows you to compare your performance with that of your peers using analytical tools.